 - Measuring devices.
-I used a soft measuring tape to measure the length from the rod to the floor and a sliding guage ruler to mark my seams.
+I used a soft tape measure to measure the length from the rod to the floor and a sliding gauge ruler to mark my seams.

 I choose every product I review.
 I may earn a very small commission if you buy from one of the product links, at no extra cost to you.
 This income supports this site.
 See the full disclosure.

 The first step in any sewing project is always to measure.
 I recommend hanging your rod before you put up the curtains.
 Hang your rod four to six inches above the window and four to six inches wider than the width of your window.

 Decide how many panels you will need.
 The rule of thumb is that your curtains should be TWICE AS WIDE as the window.
 A 36-inch wide window would require 72-inch drapes.
 Curtains don’t usually come exactly 2x as wide as your window, so aim for more than 2x as wide instead of less than 2x.

 If you’re using sheets to make curtains consider these factors:

 - Most full sheets are approximately 90 inches wide, if you’re going to make them “lined” that will make one 45 inch panel.